Hisense TV remote not working? 5 simple ways to fix it

 When a remote stops working, usually the batteries are dead or have lost charge over time.

-Hisense Smart TVs like all other TVs come with a remote control that makes it easy to access various functions.
+Hisense Smart TVs, like all other TVs, comes with a remote control that makes it easy to access various functions.

-However, sometimes the remote may stop working or some of its buttons may fail to register your commands.
-This may be due to a number of reasons, including low batteries, interference from other devices, or simple wear and tear.
+However, sometimes the remote may stop working, or some of its buttons may fail to register your commands.
+This may be due to many reasons, including low batteries, interference from other devices, or simple wear and tear.

-Unless it is a hardware issue, there are usually some simple fixes that can get your Hisense TV remote working again.
+Unless it is a hardware issue, some simple fixes can usually get your Hisense TV remote working again.
 This article will look at the most likely causes and how to fix them.
 Let’s dive in, shall we?

 5 easy fixes for an unresponsive Hisense TV remote